 We headed first of all eastwards along the Baltic Coast of Germany, visting many of the old Hanseatic League cities – Lübeck, Wismar, Rostok, Stralsund, and Greifswald – which were part of a vast trading network stretching from Britain to Russia back in medieval times.
 We squeezed in a visit to the beautiful island of Rügen, where we explored a former Nazi holiday resort, and cycled through beautiful forests, past ancient castles, and along stunning coastlines.

 From there, we sailed into the centre of Stockholm for a few days, then through to Lake Mälaren, the huge freshwater lake west of the capital.
 There we visited the former Viking trading centre, Birka, and several of the towns on its shores, including Mariefred, Strängnäs and Västerås.

-We decided to overwinter Ruby Tuesday in Slagsta, southwest of Stockholm, as it had good rail and air connections to reach home and travel back next year to continue our voyage.
+We decided to overwinter Ruby Tuesday in Slagsta, southwest of Stockholm, as it had good rail and air connections to reach home and travel back next year to continue our voyages.